trustinvo/trustinvo/README.md

 # Trustin's Data Analytics

 Hello!
 My name is Trustin.
 Welcome to my data analytics portfolio!
 Here, I document and showcase one of my passions, data analytics, combining quantitative and qualitative methods with interests such as e-commerce and sports.

-Table of Contents to my projects:
+Feel free to check out my analytics portfolio below!

 ## Table of Contents (newest to oldest)
 - *NEW!*: [Marketing Analytics: Customer Preferences Case Study](https://github.com/trustinvo/casestudy/blob/main/Marketing%20Analytics%20Case%20Study)